 This site uses cookies to measure how you use the website so it can be updated and improved based on your needs and also uses cookies to help remember the notifications you’ve seen, like this one, so that we don’t show them to you again.
 If you could also tell us a little bit about yourself, this information will help us understand how we can support you better and make this site even easier for you to use and navigate.

-This database contains 120 studies, archived under the term: "psychiatric status rating scales"
+This database contains 120 records archived under the term "psychiatric status rating scales".
+Narrow your results, or explore this archive further by selecting from the filters below...

 Background: Apathy is common in nursing home (NH) residents and it overlaps with depression.
 This study examines the effects of a multidisciplinary depression program on apathy and depressive motivational and mood symptoms.; Methods: Secondary analyses of a stepped-wedge cluster-randomized controlled trial were conducted with six measurements.
 Sixteen dementia NH units and 17 somatic units were […]